iamvery/iamvery.github.com/_posts/2013-01-02-sustain-honest-local-business.markdown

 I thought about the occurrence and what it meant to me.
 Initially I asked myself "Why was it such a no-brainer for me to square up with them honestly about my purchase?
 Is it because I expect to be blessed myself some day for my honesty?"
-Perhaps, yes, in part, but then I realized why.
-From the beginning at [Sole](http://soledancestudio.com), we have encountered one business after another that mindless chips away at you for random expenses because "that's business".
+Perhaps yes, in part, but then I realized why.
+From the beginning at [Sole](http://soledancestudio.com), we have encountered one business after another that mindlessly chips away at you for random expenses because "that's business".
 They give no thought to the quality of service and/or product that they offer.
 When I find a business that puts forth a genuine effort to service the customer and trusts they'll be taken care of, I want to support them.
 I want them to stay around.
 I want there to be more of them.